Learning Plans - Making in app template changes

 If your template is using a Custom Word Template, you'll see a banner message informing you.
 Any changes to comment box names, or if you've added or removed any, will need to be updated in the Word template.

-Editing the Target Table Columns
+Editing Target Tables

 Simply click within any existing name to make changes.